 I'm a software engineer from the east of France, specialised in backend web development.

-I work primarily with modern PHP and the Laravel framework, as the Lead backend developer at Freshmile, building and maintaining our internal applications.
+I work primarily with modern PHP, as the main senior backend engineer at Freshmile, building and maintaining our internal applications, based on the Laravel framework.

-Laravel can't be called a bad framework, but working extensively with it over 4 years, several versions of if and PHP itself made me appreciate what it isn't: simple, straightforward, strongly typed and statically analysable code.
+Working extensively with Laravel for over 4 years, several versions of if and PHP itself made me appreciate simple, straightforward, strongly typed and statically analysable code (so basically what Laravel isn't :/).

 Today I strive to create simpler applications, where the framework would be reduced to a minimum, instead of something you are supposed to "embrace" and follow the doctrine of even in your business layer.